A boat on the water, with the City of London and the Tower of London in the background.

 The Camden Market is one of London’s most popular spots.
 It actually consists of several markets, including Camden Lock Market, Stables Market, and Buck Street Marke.
 You’ll find everything from vintage clothing and accessories to art and even Cuban cigars.

-Top tip: Take a stroll along Camden Town’s picturesque Regent’s Canal (see picture below) – it’s gorgeous!
+Our top tip: Take a stroll along Camden Town’s picturesque Regent’s Canal (see picture below) – it’s gorgeous!
 There are plenty of coffee shops, quirky pubs, and cafés to relax in after exploring.

 Compared to other central London neighbourhoods, Camden Town offers more affordable accommodation options, including hostels, budget hotels, and apartments.
 If you’re looking for a lively experience, this is a great area for your stay.